School route training

 How to make the way to school safe?

-Your child's enrollment in school is coming soon?
+Is your child due to start school soon?
 Then you are certainly already thinking about how your child will get to school.
-There are good reasons to walk.
-Here's what you can do to make sure your child arrives safely at elementary school.
+There are good reasons for walking.
+Here you can find out what you can do to ensure your child arrives at elementary school safely.

 Image